 Jackknifes: When the driver of a truck loses control over the trailer, it can cause the trailer to swing out to the side, creating a 90-degree angle with the cab.
 The trailer is then free to crush cars in the nearby lanes, causing catastrophic damage.
 Drunk truck drivers are far more likely to lose control over the trailers of their trucks than sober ones.

 Cargo spills: Cargo must be secured properly before transportation.
 During transportation, if the driver takes turns too quickly or does not slow down properly, then improperly secured cargo, such as logs, chemicals, and even groceries, can spill out across the road.
 This can lead to further collisions as other drivers try to avoid the cargo, as well as illness or injuries from the cargo itself.
 A sober truck driver is far more likely to properly secure his load than a drunk one.

 If a truck driver has violated a law pertaining to drug and alcohol restrictions and this negligence has resulted in injury to yourself, we can help you hold the wrongdoer accountable.
 At The Lenahan Law Firm, we have an in-depth understanding of the laws and regulations that govern these industries.

-To get started, schedule a free case evaluation with our Dallas injury attorney.
-We offer representation with an in-depth understanding of these laws and regulations.
+To get started, schedule a free case evaluation with our Dallas injury attorneys by calling (214) 295-1008.

 - Drug-Impaired Driving | NHTSA

-- Driving While Intoxicated (DWI) - Texas Department of Transportation
+- Impaired Driving and Penalties - DUI/DWI - Texas Department of Transportation

 - Drugged Driving DrugFacts - National Institute on Drug Abuse